 Investors see less need in pound in future, probably because London would lose its importance as global financial center.
 Due to the fact that Britain imports more than exports, the effect of pound drop will be very negative for the economy.

-Pound Sterling has lost more than 3% in comparison with Euro and more than 6% with USD.
+Pound Sterling has lost more than 8% in comparison with Euro and gained more than 7% with USD.

 Inflation rate is 0.7% and EU inflation is 0.9%.